andrewbaxter/genemichaels/crates/genemichaels/readme.md

 ## Configuration

-Gene Michaels can be configured with a configuration file named `.genemichaels.json` in the current directory or any parent directory, or named `genemichaels.json` in your user configuration directory (ex: `~/.config/genemichaels.json`).
+Gene Michaels can be configured with a configuration file named `genemichaels.json` (or `.genemichaels.json`) in the current directory or any parent directory or in your user configuration directory (ex: `~/.config/genemichaels.json`).
 If for some reason it doesn't find your config file you can double check it by running `genemichaels` with `strace`.

 The configuration file is json, but it will strip lines starting with `//` first if you want to add comments.